iamando/react-firebase-chatrooms-app/README.md

-CHATROOMS APP WITH REACT AND FIREBASE  🔥
+CHATROOMS: with React and Firebase  🔥